Virtual Router Redundancy Protocol: Elections of primary/active routers

 Secondary/standby router utilization can be improved by load sharing.

 History

+Work on VRRP started in 1997 with a first draft published by the Internet Engineering Task Force (IETF).
+In 1998, the protocol was officially defined.

-VRRP is described in Internet Engineering Task Force (IETF) publication RFC 5798, which is an open standard, but Cisco claims that Hot Standby Router Protocol, a similar protocol with essentially the same facility, is patented and licensed; however, in 2001, in reply to a direct request, Robert Barr of Cisco replied that they will not assert any patent claims unless someone tried to assert a claim against Cisco.
+VRRP is an open standard, but Cisco claimed that their Hot Standby Router Protocol (HSRP), a similar but proprietary protocol with essentially the same facility, is patented and licensed.

+However, in 2001, in reply to a direct request, Robert Barr of Cisco replied that they will not assert any patent claims unless someone tried to assert a claim against Cisco.
 IBM also claims covering patents and their statement is readable on the IETF webpage.
 All patents in question have expired.

+The protocol was refined in 2004 as version 2.
+VRRP version 3, the current version, was published in 2010.

 Derivatives

 Mellanox offers MAGP, a proprietary protocol based on VRRP that allows active-active operation.